<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Condiments and kitchen staples

 Consider the cost of gas and public transportation at your duty station.
-In locations like California, you might find that fuel costs are a large part of your budget, depending on how far you live from the base and how far you need to drive.
+In locations like California, fuel costs will be a large part of your budget, depending on how far you live from the base and how far you need to drive.
 In cases like this, it might make more sense to live in a more expensive home closer to work than in a less expensive home further away.

-Groceries may be the largest component of your budget—second to rent.
-According to U.S. News Money, a moderate budget for a family of four is $302 a week or $1,311 a month.
+Groceries may be the largest component of your budget, second to rent.
+According to U.S. News Money, a moderate budget for a family of four is $304 a week or $1,318 a month.
 That largely depends on where you live and what you eat.
-If you add more people to your family, that number only increases.
+If you add more people to your family, that number only increases, of course.

 If you’re finding it nearly impossible to keep up with the rising cost of food, check out these Military Financial Relief Organizations designed to help.

-In addition to your cost of living (rent, utilities, and groceries), you need to consider your financial goals as it will help you identify your priorities and calculate how much to spend on rent or a specific lifestyle.
+In addition to your cost of living (rent, utilities, and groceries), you need to consider your financial goals.
+A rent-to-income ratio calculator can help you determine how much to spend on rent or a specific lifestyle.

 Here are a few things to consider:

-• How much do you want to put toward retirement?
+• How much do you want to put toward military retirement?

-• How much money do you want to put in investments?
+• How much money do you want to put into investments?

-• How much money do you want contribute to your children's college tuition?
+• How much money do you want to contribute to your children's college tuition?

 • How much money do you want to spend on your lifestyle (eating out, traveling, visiting attractions, etc.)?